Handball Equipment List

 How much does handball equipment cost?

-Handball shoes vary in brand and price.
-The newest models from the most well-known brands can cost up to $150.
-On average, an excellent handball shoe costs between $70 and $150.
-If you are a player, you should not expect to spend much more than that.
-Meanwhile, handballs typically cost between $10-$20 unless you’re buying more than one ball at once or considering purchasing an extremely high-quality ball.
+On average, an excellent handball shoe costs between $70 and $150 and handballs typically cost between $10-$20 (unless you’re buying more than one ball at once or considering purchasing an extremely high-quality ball).
 Protective gear is not expensive, and depending on your preferences, you might not need it.
-Coaches can expect to spend around $500 on practice equipment.
-This sum will be spent on supplies like a ball bag, clipboards, balls, a whistle, and other pieces of practice equipment.
+Coaches can expect to spend around $500 on supplies like a ball bag, clipboards, balls, a whistle, and other pieces of practice equipment.